BLOGSolo Travel

 Manuel Antonio is a tourist town that sits on the hill above Quepos.
 You will not be disappointed going to Café Milagro, rated the best cup of coffee in Costa Rica.
 I ate several meals per week here for years.
 Across the street, you’ll find Emilio’s Café which has good food and an even better view.
 If you rented a 4x4 vehicle, continue down the road past Emilio’s to Playitas, the best surf beach in town.

 My favorite activities in Manuel Antonio are Quepo Canyoning where you get to rappel down a waterfall.
 A few years ago, we decided to stop going to Manuel Antonio National Park because of its issues with sustainability.
-The situation is improving, so we may reconsider, but regardless if you go to the park or not, there is a high chance you’ll see sloths and monkeys in this area outside the park.
+Luckily, the government responded and, there is a high chance you’ll see sloths and monkeys in this area outside the park.
 Whatever you do, please don’t feed the monkeys in Costa Rica.

 Finally, continue south to Uvita to see the “whale’s tail” landmass that appears at low tide at Marino Ballena National Park.
 This region is even more sleepy than Quepos and Dominical.
 There are tons of waterfalls along this stretch of the Central Pacific.
 I’d suggest Los Campesinos, Eco Chontales, La Ceiba, Nauyaca, Uvita, Pavon, and Ojochal… these waterfalls can be difficult to access as a tourist, so consider going with our friends at Paddle9 on a day tour.